 Any communication that helps your buyer achieve more value from knowing you and your business goes a long way in building the relationship and keeping your business top of mind when it’s time for the next purchase.

-You can learn how to improve sales skills.
+You can learn how to improve your sales skills.
 But practice creates proficiency

 However, learning is only the first step.
 Practicing what you learn consistently is how you’ll become proficient in your selling abilities.

 Don’t make it harder than it is.
 Remember the steps we discussed in this article.

 Set your business apart by not selling, but asking questions to become a trusted advisor, helping the buyer get the outcome they are seeking.

 Remember that sales are not persuasion but a conversation.
 Be interested IN the buyer to become attractive TO the buyer.